wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Release/README.md

    ```
    where `{x}` is the next *patch* version (eg 0.0.36 -> 0.0.37).

-1. Update the package-lock.json file in both the starter and test-site
+1. Update the package-lock.json file in both the starter and test-site sites
    as described [here](/Development/Release/UpdatePackages?id=updating-example-sites39-package-lockjson)

 1. Create a PR to master from the release branch.
 PR title should be, eg: